 Whether you are working on a play that requires the actors to be trained, a film that needs a special effect, or a piece of art that requires an illusion, I’m exactly who you need.
 I consult for stage, screen, and the art world, teaching, creating, and helping my clients achieve their goals.

-I taught actors to appear to be card sharps, to perform illusions, and to use the tools and methods of magic to augment other types of performance.
-I crafted special effects for film, directed other magicians on camera, and overseen the editing of films with magicians, to ensure the integrity of the illusions, while maintaining the integrity of the films.
+I teach actors to appear to be card sharps, to perform illusions, and to use the tools and methods of magic to augment other types of performance.
+I craft special effects for film, direct other magicians on camera, and oversee the editing of films with magicians, to ensure the integrity of the illusions, while maintaining the integrity of the films.
 I even created a 21st century take on a Victorian illusion in the oldest house in New York, one so effective, it had people believing the house was haunted.

 Whatever you need done, I will find a way to make it happen.

 Many practitioners of the arts say that magic and mentalism are completely different and thus, incompatible.
 I feel a good comparison is jazz and rock ‘n’ roll; they are cousins, often employing the same methods, but artistically different.
 They are also rather limiting in their implied premises, after all, why would a card sharp be able to read minds, or a psychic deal a winning hand of blackjack?
 I tend to stay away from the traditional tropes of both styles of performance, and in my own paradigm, borrow the effects that work together, mixing what is best of each.
 If you have in mind more one style or another, I am of course happy to modify my performance to that end.